CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

    1. Log on to the Jenkins GUI

 1. Select **Manage Jenkins** from the leftmost panel

-1. If you see "New version of Jenkins ({version}) is available for download (changelog)" under "Manage Jenkins", do the following:

-   1. Right click **download**

-   1. Select **Copy Link Address** from the context menu

-   1. Save the URL for a later step

 1. Connect to Jenkins master